owntracks/booklet/docs/features/beacons.md

 If you use a `-` as the first character in your Waypoint description e.g. `-MyBeacon`, the app will ignore short disruptions of the connection to the beacon (hold down).

-Setting the radius to a negative value (e.g. `-1`), the app will update the location coordinates of the waypoint on each enter/leave event.
+Setting the radius to a negative value (e.g. `-1`) on iOS, the app will update the location coordinates of the waypoint on each enter/leave event.
 This update will be transmitted to the broker when the `share` option is on and will be reflected on your map screen.
 You may use this to keep track of moveable items as luggage or your car.

 ## Android